PrismarineJS/node-minecraft-protocol/docs/API.md

  * hideErrors : do not display errors, default to false
  * skipValidation : do not try to validate given session, defaults to false
  * stream : a stream to use as connection
  * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)
  * agent : a http agent that can be used to set proxy settings for yggdrasil authentication (see proxy-agent on npm)
  * fakeHost : (optional) hostname to send to the server in the set_protocol packet
  * profilesFolder : optional
    * (mojang account) the path to the folder that contains your `launcher_profiles.json`. defaults to your minecraft folder if it exists, otherwise the local directory. set to `false` to disable managing profiles
    * (microsoft account) the path to store authentication caches, defaults to .minecraft
  * onMsaCode(data) : (optional) callback called when signing in with a microsoft account with device code auth. `data` is an object documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code#device-authorization-response)
  * id : a numeric client id used for referring to multiple clients in a server
  * validateChannelProtocol (optional) : whether or not to enable protocol validation for custom protocols using plugin channels.
 Defaults to true
  * disableChatSigning (optional) : Don't try obtaining chat signing keys from Mojang (1.19+)
  * realms : An object which should contain one of the following properties: `realmId` or `pickRealm`.
 When defined will attempt to join a Realm without needing to specify host/port. **The authenticated account must either own the Realm or have been invited to it**
    * realmId : The id of the Realm to join.
    * pickRealm(realms) : A function which will have an array of the user Realms (joined/owned) passed to it.
 The function should return a Realm.
- * customCommunication : Allow to create a custom communication between the client and the server so data can be sent and received in a custom way without having to serialize it.
-Otherwise you should use `stream` option instead where you can supply custom duplex.
+ * Client : You can pass a custom client class to use instead of the default one, which would allow you to create completely custom communication.
+Also note that you can use the `stream` option instead where you can supply custom duplex, but this will still use serialization/deserialization of packets.
-   * `receiverSetup(this: Client, callback: (data: { name, params }) => void)`: Called when the client is ready to receive data from the server.
-The `callback` should be called with the handler that will receive the data.
-   * `sendData(this: Client, { name, params, state })`: Called when the client wants to send data to the server.
-The `name` is the name of the packet, `params` is the data to send.

 ## mc.Client(isServer,version,[customPackets])